Macioa/ts-neverfalse/README.md

 # ts-neverfalse

 Automated error coalescing and aggregation to simplify advanced type evaluations in Typescript.
-It is primarliy intended for evaluations on functions and tuples
+It is primarily intended for evaluations on functions and tuples

 ![Structured Error](ErrorExample2.webp)